django/django/docs/asgi.rst

 Extensions
 ----------

-ASGI has the concept of *extensions*, of which one is specified in this document.
-Extensions are functionality that is not required for basic application code and nearly all protocol server code, and so has been made optional in order to encourage lighter-weight channel layers to be written.
+Extensions are functionality that is not required for basic application code and nearly all protocol server code, and so has been made optional in order to enable lightweight channel layers for applications that don't need the full feature set defined here.

 There are two extensions defined here: the ``groups`` extension, which is expanded on below, and the ``statistics`` extension, which allows